As Amazon Associates we earn from qualifying purchases.

 In summary, this is a very versatile way to train and can be progressed right up to advanced bodyweight training with some truly unique bodyweight exercises.

-As this type of training is not bound to machines that dictate your posture, you have to make sure that the movements are spot on.
+As this type of training is not bound to machines that dictate your posture, for safety you have to make sure that the movements are spot on.
 This will prevent injury and help to strengthen any weaknesses that you may have.

 When I first saw a set of kettlebells in a gym, I had no idea why these cannonballs had handles on them and what cannonballs were doing in a gym in the first place?

 You can use kettlebells for many exercises instead of barbells or dumbbells but why use kettlebells instead of the other training equipment?